iyoshi101/katalonUIdemo/README.md

 ## Test Case Created

 - Sign up - User is able to complete sign up page 1
-- Sign up - User is able to complete disng up page 2
+- Sign up - User is able to complete sign up page 2
 - Project - New user is able to create new project
 - Project - Existing user is able to create new project
 - Task - User is able to create task for a new project